max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 ### Gather flight route statistics and calculate HHI

-Herfindahl-Hirschman-Index or HHI  is a measure of the size of firms in relation to the market they are in and an indicator of the amount of competition among them.
+The Herfindahl-Hirschman Index, or HHI, is a way to measure how big companies are compared to the market they operate in.
+It also shows how much competition exists between these companies.

 $HHI = \sum_{i=1}^{N} s_{i}^{2},$